 You may be wondering how much compensation for losing a leg, an arm or a finger might apply in a successful amputation compensation claim.
 If your loss of limb compensation claim is a success, you could receive an award that is made up of two categories or ‘heads’ of loss.

-The main one is general damages which compensates for the pain and suffering caused by the amputation injury itself, as well as the negative overall impact on the person’s life.
+The main one is general damages, which compensates for the pain and suffering caused by the amputation injury itself, as well as the negative overall impact on the person’s life.

 Compensation Guidelines

-• Loss of both arms – Cases where a person with full awareness is rendered considerably helpless – £293,850 to £366,100.
+- Loss of both arms – £293,850 to £366,100.

-• Loss of one arm – Cases where the amputation occurs at the shoulder – Not less than £167,380.
+- Loss of 1 arm – Not less than £167,380.

-• Amputation of one foot – the ankle joint is lost – £102,470 to £133,810.
+- Amputation of 1 foot – £102,470 to £133,810.

 What Else Can My Amputation Compensation Cover?

-A second head of loss may apply called special damages.
+A second head of loss may apply, called special damages.
 This compensates the person for the financial harm that their amputation injury has caused them.
 Some examples of financial losses you could suffer and potentially claim compensation for include:

 Loss of Earnings